 NOTES:

 - This pattern is easily adjustable to be used with other sizes of wreath forms.
-Chain an even number of stitches that fit snuggly around the wreath form you have and follow the pattern instructions until your piece is long enough to fit your wreath form.
+Chain an even number of stitches that fits snuggly around the wreath form you have and follow the pattern instructions until your piece is long enough to fit your wreath form.

 Wreath Body

-Using undyed yarn, CH 32.
+Using Color A, CH 32.

-Row 1: (SC, DC) in the 2nd CH from the hook.
-SK 1, (SC, DC) in the next CH*.
-Repeat instructions in * * until 2 CHs remain.
+Row 1 (RS): (SC, DC) in the 2nd CH from the hook. *SK 1, (SC, DC) in the next CH, repeat from * until 2 CHs remain.
 SK 1, SC in the last CH.
 (31)

 Rows 2 – 184: CH 1 and turn.
-(SC, DC) in the first ST. *SK 1, (SC, DC) in the next ST*.
-Repeat instructions in * * until 2 STs remain.
+(SC, DC) in the first ST. *SK 1, (SC, DC) in the next ST, repeat from *until 2 STs remain.
 SK 1, SC in the last ST. (31)

 Bow

-Using red yarn, CH 14.
+Using Color B, CH 14.

 Rows 2 – 110: CH 1 and turn.
-HDC in the first ST and each ST across (13)
+HDC in the first ST and each ST across.
+(13)

 Piece for Center of Bow

-Using red yarn, CH 7.
+Using Color B, CH 7.

 Rows 2 – 16: CH 1 and turn.
-HDC in the first ST and each ST across (6)
+HDC in the first ST and each ST across.
+(6)

-FO leaving a long tail.
+FO leaving a long yarn tail for sewing.

 Battery Pocket (Optional)

-Row 1: (SC, DC) in the 2nd CH from the hook. *SK 1, (SC, DC) in the next CH*.
-Repeat instructions in * * until 2 CHs remain.
+Row 1 (RS): (SC, DC) in the 2nd CH from the hook. *SK 1, (SC, DC) in the next CH, repeat from * until 2 CHs remain.
 SK 1, SC in the last CH.
 (9)

 Rows 2 –11: CH 1 and turn.
-(SC, DC) in the first ST. *SK 1, (SC, DC) in the next ST*.
-Repeat instructions in * * until 2 STs remain.
+(SC, DC) in the first ST. *SK 1, (SC, DC) in the next ST, repeat from * until 2 STs remain.
 SK 1, SC in the last ST. (9)

 Row 12: CH 1 and turn.
 SC in the first ST and each ST across.
 (9)